 English Composition/Writing 6 credits

 Behavioral and Social Sciences 9 credits

 Humanities and/or Fine Arts 9 credits

 Natural or Physical Science 7 credits (1 credit must include a Lab)

-Mathematics/Quantitative Reasoning 3 credits Total Credits 34 credits than 6 additional credits or 2 courses, if the student is admitted for transfer.
+Mathematics/Quantitative Reasoning 3 credits

+Total Credits 34 credits

+The receiving institution is able to add no more than six additional credits or two courses, if the student is admitted for transfer.
 Students enrolling in a baccalaureate program requiring a higher grade point average or specific courses for completion of the degree may be required to complete additional courses or G.P.A requirements.

-Completion of the MassTransfer Block does not guarantee admission to the college or university.
+MassTransfer